abriotde/openhems-sample/docs/source/configure.rst

 2. *swithoff* : Use it if you want to swith on/off some devices at precise time each day.

 3. *emhass* : Use it if you have solar-panels.
 There is lots of optionnal parameters.
+A limitation is that it can have only two differents price range in the day.

 Those parameters are those from config_emhass.yaml from EMHASS project, please refer to the [documentation](https://emhass.readthedocs.io/en/latest/differences.html) incase of doubt.